 Our research shows that managers directly influence a feeling of belonging in their teams.
 Employees who trust their managers, believe that they care about them as individuals, and listen to their perspectives experience a high sense of belonging.
-Feeling supported in adapting to organizational changes is one of the top influences on having a sense of belonging.
+Feeling supported by inclusive leaders in adapting to organizational changes is one of the top influences on having a sense of belonging.

 In turn, a sense of belonging has a positive effect on an important aspect of employee experience – well-being.
 People who feel like they belong are almost three times as likely to have a greater sense of well-being: 78% versus 28%.

-In order for employees to feel like they belong, employers must demonstrate they care with actions.
+Truly great workplace cultures have belonging at their heart.
+For employees to feel like they belong, employers must demonstrate they care with actions.

 “This is about getting the basics right.
 Treating employees with respect, taking action on their feedback, and recognizing their contributions are ways to show employees that they matter.
 We cannot expect employees to be well, let alone thrive, in a toxic workplace.”

-How to foster belonging in the workplace
+How to foster belonging at work

-Other factors that people say make them feel they have a sense of belonging at their organization include:
+Not sure where to start with fostering a sense of belonging at your company?
+Factors that people say make them feel they have a sense of belonging at their organization include:

 - Open and honest communication